simontran7/dev-notes/computer-architecture/memory.md

 A **direct-mapped cache** maps each memory block to exactly one specific cache line based on the index field encoded in the memory block's address.
 No searching is needed, as the hardware directly computes which single cache line to check.

+As such, the total cache size (in bytes) is determined as follows:

+$$
+\text{cache size} = \text{total sets} \times \text{cache lines per set} \times \text{data block size}
+$$

 ### Cache Write Policies

 Cache reads do not involve upholding consistency with main memory.
 However, for cache writes, the CPU _must_ decide how to handle updates to the underlying main memory.

-Whenever there is a cache hit, there are two behaviours:
+#### Write Hit Policies

-- **Write-through**: the cache will immediately propagates all writes to main memory whenever the cache is modified.
+- **Write-through**: the cache immediately propagates all writes to main memory whenever the cache has been written to.
 This ensures that cache and main memory remain synchronized at all times.
 - **Write-back**: the cache defers writes to main memory until absolutely necessary.
 Cache lines that have been modified but not yet written to main memory are marked as **dirty**.
 These dirty lines are only written back when the cache line is evicted or when explicitly flushed.

 Write-back caches offer superior performance since they minimize main memory accesses.
 However, this comes with a trade-off: when a dirty cache line must be evicted, two memory operations are required: first writing the dirty data back to memory, then loading the replacement data.

-Additionally, whenever there is a cache miss, there are two behaviours:
-- **Write-allocate**:
-- **Write-miss**:

-> [!note]
-> The common combinations of write policies are:
-> - Write-through & No write-allocate
-> - Write‐back & Write‐allocate
+#### Write Miss Policies

+- **Write-allocate (fetch-on-write)**: The cache first loads the entire block from main memory into the cache, and then performs the write in the cache.
+This policy is typically paired with the write-back cache hit policy, because once the block is loaded, multiple writes can be performed locally without repeatedly accessing main memory.
+- **No-write-allocate (write-around)**: The data is written directly to main memory, and the cache is not updated or allocated for that address.
+This policy is often paired with the write-through cache hit policy, since write-through already ensures main memory is always updated; combining it with write-allocate would unnecessarily duplicate work and waste time.

 ### Cache Replacement Policies

 When the cache is full, it must evict a cache line to make room for a new one.
 We call the algorithms executed by the processor that determines which cache line to evict as **cache replacement policies**.

+TO DO

 ### Cache Coherency